 For the past 25 years, Lisa worked in the field of mental health.
 The majority of her career was spent working in an outpatient setting as a psychotherapist treating adolescents and adults.
 She has also created and managed programs in the behavioral health field.

-Neville has spent the past 25 years working in a range of businesses and creative-sector organizations and is now a professor at Drexel University in the Department of Arts & Entertainment Enterprise, where he teaches the business of arts and entertainment.
+Neville has spent the past 25 years working in a range of businesses and creative sector organizations and is now a professor at Drexel University in the Department of Arts & Entertainment Enterprise, where he teaches the business of arts and entertainment.
 He serves on the board of directors for several arts organizations and has cultivated valuable relationships in Philadelphia’s creative community.
-Although Neville will not be involved in the daily operations of SOR, he will serve as an excellent resource by guiding strategic planning in the execution of ideas, and fostering connections and potential collaborations with other arts/music/creative organizations.
+While Neville is not involved in the daily operations of School of Rock Philadelphia, he serves as an excellent resource by guiding strategic planning in the execution of ideas and fostering connections and potential collaborations with other arts/music/creative organizations.

 Michael Kowalski has been a part of School of Rock for over 14 years in Princeton and Philadelphia.
 He was a long time member of the House Band and All-Stars.
 Michael went to the University of the Arts as a Set Design Major and works around Philly as a musician and artist.